RTX Corporation (RTX) Stock Analysis - Price Target, Buy Rating & DCF Valuation (2026)

 How does RTX contribute to portfolio risk and diversification?

 RTX carries a beta of 0.30 (low-volatility / defensive relative to the broad equity market).
 A beta above 1.0 means the position amplifies market moves in both directions at a typical portfolio weight.
-Strongest peer co-movement: LHX (0.58), NOC (0.53), GD (0.45).
+Strongest peer co-movement: LHX (0.63), NOC (0.58), GD (0.53).
 Holding RTX alongside these names in the same portfolio increases concentration risk.
 True portfolio risk is a function of the full covariance structure — a single stock's beta does not reveal its marginal contribution to portfolio tail loss.
 The A.L.
 Capital Advisory Portfolio Health Check quantifies concentration risk (Herfindahl-Hirschman Index), pairwise correlations, and marginal CVaR contribution across all your holdings.
 Analysis by Anton Ladnyi, CFA (ex-Goldman Sachs, ex-J.P.
 Morgan) · A.L.
 Capital Advisory.
 Full methodology: Ledoit-Wolf Covariance Framework →

 What quantitative methodology does A.L.
 Capital Advisory use to analyse RTX?

 A.L.
 Capital Advisory analyses RTX Corporation (RTX) using a four-component quantitative framework grounded in CFA Institute standards.
 (1) DCF Valuation: projects free cash flows under bear and bull assumptions, discounts at WACC to produce an intrinsic value range with margin-of-safety calculation.
 (2) Five-Factor Scoring: each equity is scored 1–5 on Value, Quality, Momentum, Volatility, and Size.
 (3) CVaR Tail Risk: 95th-percentile Conditional Value at Risk from historical simulation of daily returns on a one-month horizon.
 (4) Earnings Surprise Analysis: quarterly beat rate and magnitude are incorporated into the Momentum and Quality factor scores.
-The current Strong Buy rating for RTX is the output of applying this complete framework to current data.
+The current Buy rating for RTX is the output of applying this complete framework to current data.
 Analysis by Anton Ladnyi, CFA (ex-Goldman Sachs, ex-J.P.
 Morgan) · A.L.
 Capital Advisory.
 Full methodology: DCF Valuation Framework → · CVaR & Tail-Risk Methodology →

 Stress-Test This View Live